aleemshahad/Profile-Link/README.md

 # Hi there, I'm [Aleem Shahzad] 👋

 ## About Me
 I'm a passionate software developer with a love for creating innovative solutions.
-I specialize in [Python] and have experience in [Other Skills].
+I specialize in Python and have experience in Other Skills.

 ## Skills
 - **Languages**: Python, JavaScript, Html , CSS